 Photo credit: Chris Mason Stearns

 Though knitting is a thousand-year-old craft, most knitted goods these days are made by machine.
-Granted goods, however, are knitted by hand: one knitter, two knitting needles, and a skein of yarn beside her chair.
-By the time our locally made, salvaged-wood zippers are attached, she will have spent about 10-15 hours knitting the sweater.
+Granted goods, however, are knitted by hand: one knitter, two knitting needles, and a few skeins of yarn beside her chair.
+By the time our locally made garment is finished and maple wood zip pulls are attached, a knitter may have spent about 15-20 hours producing the sweater.
 We believe handmade sweaters have a touch of magic in them—they're rooted in tradition, and no two are ever truly identical.

 The style of our chunky-knit sweaters has been given a variety of labels, such as Fair Isle, prairie sweater, Canadian heritage sweater, "grandma sweater," Mary Maxim sweater and most commonly (and mistakenly) Cowichan sweater.
 All of these sweaters feature graphical designs made using stranded-knitting or intarsia techniques.